 Murujuga National Park has the distinction of being Western Australia’s 100th national park and the first to be jointly managed in Western Australia.
-It is owned by the Murujuga Aboriginal Corporation (MAC) comprising traditional custodians the Ngarluma-Yindjibarndi, the Yaburara-Mardudhunera and the Woon-goo-tt-oo, collectively known as Ngarda-Ngarli.
-The national park is leased back to the WA State Government as national park, and is jointly managed by the representatives of MAC and the Department of Parks and Wildlife.
-The recognition of ongoing Aboriginal interests and responsibilities for managing country is at the core of this joint management approach, which is underpinned by a legislative framework.
+It is owned by the Murujuga Aboriginal Corporation (MAC) which represents the five Traditional Custodian groups of the area Ngarluma, Yindjibarndi, Yaburara, Mardudhunera and Woon-goo-tt-oo, collectively known as Ngarda-Ngarli.
+The national park is leased back to the WA State Government and jointly managed by MAC and the Department of Biodiversity, Conservation and Attractions.
+The recognition of ongoing Aboriginal connection to and responsibility for country is at the core of this joint management approach, which is underpinned by a legislative framework.

 The park is ecologically and biologically diverse.
 Major landforms and habitats within the park include steep scree-strewn granophyres and gabbro hills, narrow valleys, sandy and rocky shores, mangroves, mudflats and sea cliffs.
 The rock piles are important for providing refuge to fire sensitive plants.

 Over 14 native ground mammal species, at least 14 species of bats, 58 reptile and two frog species are recorded from the area.
 Notable species include the Pilbara olive python, Rothschild’s rock wallaby and a number of shorebirds protected under international agreements.

 The park lies at the western edge of the semi-arid tropical Pilbara region within Australia’s arid zone.
 From May to November the weather is fine, warm and dry.
 December to March is hot with some relief provided by ocean winds, and rainfall associated with tropical lows, cyclones and scattered thunderstorms.
 July is the coolest month with average minimum temperature of 13°C and maximum of 26°C.